-Course Name: Foundations of Nursing Course Abbreviation: NUR201
+Course Name: Foundations of Nursing

-Description: This course provides an introduction to the nursing profession and the foundational knowledge and skills necessary for nursing practice.
+Description: This course introduces the nursing profession and the foundational knowledge and skills necessary for nursing practice.
 Students will explore the historical and contemporary perspectives of nursing, the nursing process, and the roles and responsibilities of the nurse.
 Emphasis will be placed on the fundamental concepts of patient-centered care, evidence-based practice, and interprofessional collaboration.
 Students will also learn basic nursing skills, including assessment, documentation, medication administration, and infection control.

-Course Name: Foundations of Nursing Lab Course Abbreviation: NUR201L Credit Hours: 2
+Course Name: Foundations of Nursing Lab

+Course Abbreviation: NUR 201L